-The construction market is still expanding, but analysts for Dodge Data & Analytics are starting to see some deceleration, according to Robert Murray, chief economist for the firm.
+The construction market is still expanding, but analysts for Dodge Data & Analytics are starting to see some construction deceleration, according to Robert Murray, chief economist for the firm.

 Through April, the Dodge momentum index was showing a 7% decline in nonresidential construction, Murray said on a webinar on Wednesday.
 He warned that the drop doesn’t tell the whole picture.